SJ5035 - Advanced Reporting (2023/24)

 1. Utilise the techniques and tools required for multi-media news gathering and writing to a level acceptable at professional entry;

-3. Report from and about a wide range of situations, finding and using appropriate sources for stories and developing original angles, and displaying personal and professional skills in newsgathering.
+2. Report from and about a wide range of situations, finding and using appropriate sources for stories, developing original angles, and displaying personal and professional skills in newsgathering.

 Summative assessment will consist of multi-media portfolios of work as well as a piece of long-form journalism demonstrating reporting skills, and contribution to online journals.
-Journals will promote reflective engagement.
+Journals will highlight reflective engagement around News Days.

 All work will be marked individually.